 Riker Danzig's reputation for expertise in financial services has attracted an increasing number of national and international clients.
-The firm represents banks, thrift institutions and other lenders in a variety of transactions.
-Our clients include Wells Fargo Bank, National Association, Bank of America, JPMorgan Chase, HSBC Bank, Citibank, N.A., Peapack-Gladstone Bank, Provident Bank, Santander Bank, US Bank N.A. and The Bank of New York Mellon.
+The Firm represents banks, thrift institutions and other lenders in a variety of transactions.
+Our clients include Wells Fargo Bank, National Association, Bank of America, JPMorgan Chase, Citibank, N.A., Peapack-Gladstone Bank, Provident Bank, Santander Bank, US Bank N.A. and The Bank of New York Mellon.

 Our financial services practice focuses on four primary areas: